-In the Third Form all pupils will study English, Mathematics, Humanities, Capability, Science and PSHE.
+In the Third Form all pupils will study English, Mathematics, Humanities (Geography, History, Global Awareness), Capability (on rotation with Business and Enterprise, and Digital Skills), RS, Science and PSHE.
 In addition, through a termly carousel, pupils are given optional choices to study subjects that they can take in the Fourth and Fifth form to GCSE or Level 2 BTEC.
-Most pupils will study a Modern Foreign Language (MFL) however for some extra support will be provided for specific learning needs.
-All Third Form pupils take part in "Leadership" which includes aspects of Sports Leadership and other areas and the Bronze Dofe

-Award as part of their timetabled curriculum.
+All pupils are given the opportunity to study a Modern Foreign Language (MFL), with a subsequent review after the first term for those for whom some extra support is needed for specific learning needs.
+All Third Form pupils take part in "Adventure" which includes aspects of Sports Leadership and other areas and the Bronze DofE Award as part of their timetabled curriculum.
 The most recent version of the Third Form Curriculum Booklet can be found on our website here and is updated annually.